OluwadareLab/SpliceRead/README.md

 ### 2.`Visualization`
 **Purpose**: Visualizes GC/AT nucleotide content using scatter plots.

-To visualize GC/AT nucleotide content, first we have to generate synthetic sequences using ADASYN.
-Synthetic data is already provided in zenodo archive you can use that as well.
+To visualize the GC/AT nucleotide content, we first need to generate synthetic sequences using ADASYN.
+Synthetic data is already provided in the Zenodo archive; you can use that as well.

 #### 2.1. `run_generator.py`